 Note: Semi-sweet chocolate or butterscotch chips may be used in placed of the peanut butter chips.

 Spider rings are a cheap Halloween necessity!
 While they make a pretty cute addition, trailing the snack board, they are perfect to incorporate into just about any Halloween-y dish you serve, but are especially great for any Halloween charcuterie board!

-You can get really elaborate with dirt pies and pudding displays but I did a simpler, pared down version for the board in bite-size morsels.
+You can get really elaborate with dirt pies and pudding displays but I did a simpler, pared down version for the Halloween charcuterie board in bite-size morsels.

 Mix one small box of instant chocolate pudding with two cups of milk.
 Pour pudding into quart sized plastic bag.
 Snip corner and pipe pudding into small cups (or the size of bowl you desire.)
 Add crushed Oreo cookies on top of the pudding as “dirt.”
 Garnish with a gummy worm.